History meets mythology: Debate stirs over push to rename T.C. Williams High School, of ‘Remember the Titans’ fame

 “Let’s focus on generations to come,” he said, “not who used to be there.”

-The superintendent, who is black, said he remembers discussing Thomas Chambliss with his own classmates when he attended T.C.
+The superintendent, who is Black, said he remembers discussing Thomas Chambliss with his own classmates when he attended T.C.
 Williams in the 1990s.
 He and his friends speculated that the man had been a segregationist, but they weren’t sure, and — without access to resources such as Google — many remained convinced Thomas Chambliss’s racism was an urban legend.

 If he had really been a racist, Hutchings and his classmates wondered, why would officials have named one of the first integrated schools in Alexandria City for him?
 Even if it was true, none of Hutchings’s friends would have dared suggest renaming the school, Hutchings said.

-“A name change wasn’t something we even thought could be possible, in the nineties,” Hutchings said.
+“A name change wasn’t something we even thought could be possible in the ’90s,” Hutchings said.
 “So it’s really exciting to me to look at the courage students have today — it’s refreshing to see our young people be willing to stand up for something.”

-Administrative willingness to accept student protest came to a head last week, when a small group of high-schoolers attempted to drape sheets over the sign outside the high school reading “T.C.
+Administrative willingness to accept student protest came to a head last week, when a small group of high-schoolers attempted to drape sheets over the sign outside the school reading “T.C.
 Williams.”
 This technically counts as vandalism and violates school rules, according to Hutchings.

 School officials on the scene asked the students to stop, according to high-schoolers who participated, and suggested they pose for photos with the sheet instead.
 The students ignored the advice and draped the sheet over the sign anyway.
 Administrators did not remove it, and the students plan to come back every couple of days to ensure it stays up.

-“We will keep this up until the school board eventually says they will change the name,” said Sarah Devendorf, a 17-year-old senior, who is white.
+“We will keep this up until the school board eventually says they will change the name,” said Sarah Devendorf, a 17-year-old senior, who is White.

 Asked about the incident, Hutchings said school officials want to teach the students how to exercise their freedom of speech, protest peacefully and “make the right choices” — while also respecting school property.
 Asked whether Alexandria City schools will punish the teenagers who covered the sign, Hutchings said no. Officials will instead “continue to talk to our students,” he said.